-But suddenly, it got to a point when you begin to notice some slight lags and hiccups here and there, it wasn’t that much of a problem, so you gave it less thought.
-But as time went on, you noticed that it was now getting a little bit more serious, apps now seem like they are taking a little bit more longer than usual to open, and even sometimes, apps that do stay open in the background for as long as you’d wanted, could not even last up to 20 minutes again, still you thought it wasn’t an issue that needs to be addressed, so you let it skip too.
+But as more time went by, and the more you keep making use of it, you noticed that it was now getting a little bit more serious, apps now seem like they are taking a little bit longer than usual to open, and even sometimes, apps that do stay open in the background for as long as you’d wanted, could not even last up to say, 20 minutes any longer, still you thought it wasn’t an issue that needs to be addressed, so you let it skip too.

 And then finally, with more time, your phone begins to lag and hang, apps begins to close unexpectedly by themselves, sometimes your phone just restarts by itself, and many more worrisome problems begins to pop up, and that is the time you felt like something really has to be done about it.

-Reason No.1 – Too Many Apps Installed
+Too Many Apps Installed

 Alright, this is one of the most basic factors that might lead to your phone running slow.
 When you have too many apps installed in your phone, it automatically leads to many apps and processes running in the background, of which you might not even be aware of.

-Secondly, even if you must have these apps installed in your device maybe for specific features which are in one, and not on the other one, try to freeze or disable the ones which are not being used at the moment, it will help give your RAM some breathing space to focus on the ones which are currently being used.
+- Secondly, even if you must have these apps installed in your device maybe for specific features which are in one, and not on the other one, try to freeze or disable the ones which are not being used at the moment, it will help give your RAM some breathing space to focus on the ones which are currently being used.
 For any infinix user using any of the Infinix phones running on any version of XOS, whether Chameleon or Hummingbird, your phone should probably have a pre-installed app freezer in it

 And for those of us whose devices doesn’t come with a pre-installed app freezer, you can disable unused apps by going to your device settings >> Apps Manager, click on any app you wish to disable and select “Disable“

-Reason No.2 – Too Many Temporary And Junk Files Found In Your Device’s Storage
+Too Many Temporary And Junk Files Found In Your Device’s Storage

-So you see, these files can be generated from anywhere, and there’s absolutely nothing you can do to stop them from generating.
-But the only thing you can do to help your device, is to clean up these files at intervals, maybe once in every 3days, or two times a week.
+So you see, these files can be generated from anywhere, and there’s absolutely nothing you can do to stop them from being generated.
+But the only thing you can do to help your device is; to clean up these files at intervals, maybe once in every 3 days, or two times a week.

-For those using any infinix smart phone that is running on any version of XOS, whether Hummingbird or Chameleon, they come with a pre-installed tool called XManager, that helps clean up junk files from your device, and as well get a many other things done to improve your device’s performance.
+For those using any infinix smartphone that is running on any version of XOS, whether Hummingbird, Chameleon, or even the new XOS 5 Cheetah, they come with a pre-installed tool called XManager (now renamed Phone Master), that helps clean up junk files from your device, and as well get a many other things done to improve your device’s performance.

 So for others, look into your device’s pre-installed apps, there should be something similar there, but if for some reasons you can’t find one, i recommend you download the Du Speed Booster App from Google Play Store, it also gets the job done too.
 You can download it below.

-Reason No.3 – Your Phone’s Storage Is Full
+Your Phone’s Storage Is Full

-Now because you refused to clean up temporary files from your device, they keep on accumulating, little by little, and before you know it, they automatically grow into large files that eats up a large part of your device’s storage.
+Now because you refused to clean up temporary files from your device, they keep on accumulating, little by little, and before you know it, they automatically grow into large files that eats up a larger part of your device’s storage.

-Now in order to avoid this, very simple, just follow the same steps listed above.
-Clear all your temporary and junk files, delete unnecessarily large files, some people like keeping movies in their phones even after they watched it a hundred times, either delete those movies or move them to an external storage, say something like a micro-sd card, or to a PC if you have one.
+- Now in order to avoid this, very simple, just follow the same steps listed above.
+Clear your temporary and junk files regularly, delete unnecessarily large files, some people like keeping movies on their phones even after they watched it a hundred times, either delete those movies or move them to an external storage, say something like a micro-sd card, or to a PC if you have one.

-Reason No.4 – You Have Installed Apps That Contains Bugs
+You Have Installed Apps That Contains Bugs

-Some apps can wake up your camera at any time they feel like, some apps when given device administration permission, can lock and unlock your device whenever they feel like, and even restart it. while some are just pure virus apps that were built to kill your device…
+Some apps can wake up your camera at any time they feel like, some apps when given device administration permission, can lock and unlock your device whenever they feel like, and even restart it, while some are just pure virus apps that were built to kill your device…

-Number one, be careful of what you download from Google Play Store, any app which Google says is harmful should not be downloaded, and if you have it already installed before, uninstall it now.
+- Number one, be careful of what you download from Google Play Store, any app which Google says is harmful should not be downloaded, and if you have it already installed before, uninstall it now.

-Secondly, you can setup Google Play Protect to regularly check your device at intervals for potentially harmful apps, so that you can delete them.
+- Secondly, you can setup Google Play Protect to regularly check your device at intervals for potentially harmful apps, so that you can delete them.
 (Google Play Protect is found inside Google Play Store).

 For example, a third party camera app or photo editing app shouldn’t be asking for permissions to read your phone’s contact and messages.
 So in simple points, only grant apps the necessary permissions.

-Reason No.5 – Your Phone Is Being Attacked By Unknown Virus
+Your Phone Is Being Attacked By Unknown Virus

 In the cause of downloading apps from unknown sources, downloading musics, videos, pictures, and browsing the web daily, it is inevitable for your phone to contact some unknown virus, especially when you don’t have a genuine anti-virus app installed.

 Make sure to have a genuine anti-virus app installed in your device, to warn you against harmful files before downloading them.
 There are some really good antivirus app out there on the Google Play Store, like..
 Avast, Norton, and Kaspersky.